Country and the people

 The majority of the Czech Republic's inhabitants are of Czech nationality.
 The situation in individual regions differs however, according to whether these regions are considered Czech or Moravian.
 The only region where people claim Moravian nationality is in southern areas of Moravia.

-After forty years of official suppression, a question concerning religious faith was again included in the most recent census in 2000.
+After forty years of official suppression, a question concerning religious faith was again included in the census in 2000.
 The results show that more than 50% of the population describe themselves as agnostic or atheist; in Northern Bohemia this group makes up some three quarters of the population.

 The degree of education completion at elementary, secondary and university levels is very high in the Czech Republic compared to world standards.
 All children in the Czech Republic must attend elementary school up to the age of 15.
 Upon finishing elementary school, 52% of children continue their education in vocational schools and 48% move on to secondary schools.
 7.2% of Czechs complete a university education.